Autotrader cars

 What is electric car battery health?

 Battery capacity is measured in kilowatt hours (kWh) and varies according to the size and type of car.
-Typically this will be in the range of 30kWh and up for small hatchbacks, 60-70kWh for mid-size crossovers and as much as 100kWh or even more for luxury and performance models.
+Typically this will be in the range of 30kWh and up for small hatchbacks, 60-80kWh for mid-size crossovers and as much as 100kWh or even more for luxury and performance models.
 Manufacturers will often list a ‘gross’ figure for the capacity of a car’s battery, which tends to be slightly higher than the ‘net’ or ‘usable’ capacity.
 Over time, the battery capacity naturally fades.
-It usually only fades by one or two per cent a year, but that means that, after a few years, there’s less energy available to power the car when the battery is fully charged.
-Essentially meaning charging the car to 100 per cent gets you fewer miles than the same battery would have done few years prior.
+It usually only fades by around two to three per cent a year, although this can vary depending on factors such as charging habits, climate and how the car is driven.
+Over time this means there is less energy available to power the car when the battery is fully charged.
+This means charging the car to 100 per cent gets you fewer miles than the same battery would have done few years prior.
 We won’t delve further into the science for now, but the key takeaway is that an older battery usually holds less charge.
 That doesn’t mean older cars should be avoided – everyone’s mileage and driving style is different.
 But knowing how much capacity a battery has should help you make a more informed purchase.
 Learn more about charging an electric car here, and more about charging a car at home here.

 How to test an electric car’s battery health

-There are a number of options – ranging from the affordable and easy through to professional, industry-standard tests that take the most time and cost more.
-Here, we’ll focus primarily on the tests you can perform yourself.
+There are a number of options, from the affordable and easy through to professional, industry-standard tests that take the most time and cost more.
+Here, we’ll focus on the tests you can perform yourself.

 Test the battery health using the dashboard monitor